kelsonhughes14/roboticdog/Robotic-Dog-Spot-Micro/README.md

 After building, tune the `SERVO_OFFSETS` in `robot_config.py`.

-1. Launch calibration: `ros2 launch spotmicro_control calibration_launch.py`
+1. Launch calibration: `ros2 launch spotmicro calibration_launch.py`
 2. Send all servos to 90°
 3. For each servo, adjust its offset until the joint is mechanically neutral
 4. Update `SERVO_OFFSETS` in `robot_config.py`